5/8/2025

 Analyst, Canaccord Genuity

-guess to start off, I look, I don't think this is an easy thing to do, but I'm curious what went into the decision to not provide guidance.
-We've seen other.
-Arguably more exposed companies to China kind of give give a kind of a best.
-A best guess and just given the fact that you guys typically provide guidance and Q1 investors kind of have to wait an extra quarter.
-So, you know, walk through kind of the puts and takes there on that giving some kind of directional indicators.
+I guess to start off, look, I don't think this is an easy thing to do, but I'm curious what went into the decision to not provide guidance.
+We've seen other arguably more exposed companies to China, kind of give a kind of a best guess.
+And just given the fact that you guys typically provide guidance in Q1, investors kind of have to wait an extra quarter.
+So can you walk through kind of the puts and takes there on that, giving some kind of directional indicators?

 speaker